 It’s incredible the number of skills you learn during a dance class that will benefit you the rest of your life!

 My sister also held discussions on the nobility of dance, which served to place every student on notice that we had a responsibility to present ourselves well.
-She reminded us that dancers are good listeners, and smart fast learners who accept instruction well.
+She reminded us that dancers are good listeners and fast learners who accept instruction, visual or otherwise, very well.